jht1493/ICM-2020-Code/weeks/01_intro.md

 - buttons will appear below canvas
 - play the sketch, click on the buttons in different orders and note behavior

-## Ex 1.1 explore sketch draw_rect
+### Questions

-- did you notice that sometimes the left rect is white and other gray?
+- did you notice that sometimes the left rect can be white or gray?

-- if the answer is not clear bring as question to class.
+- if the answer is not clear bring as question to class

 - what are possible ways to represent color for function [`fill`](https://p5js.org/reference/#/p5/fill)?